roosbot/Bootcamp-Assignments/module-2/M2-project/README.md

 - Average Order Value (AOV) is the average of each basket and is calculated as follows: AOV = Unit / Order * Price / Unit

 - Profit Margin is the ratio of revenues minus costs to revenue.
 It is important to take into account the attribution and allocation of costs and revenues.
 For example, Google Analytics attributes based on a last-click basis.

+* Churn is a measure loyalty of a customer

 * Recency, Frequency and Monetary (RFM) segmentation has been used as a means to estimate CLV.
 This might be interesting to look into.